Three stages. Three outcomes.

 Framework-aligned exposure pass; results can feed Workspace diagnostics later.

-Start Privacy Exposure CheckSnapshot
+Privacy Exposure CheckSnapshot

 Posture & radar

-Privacy Operations Workspace
+Privacy Readiness Workspace

-RoPA, compliance tracker, tasks, DSAR/DPIA, reports—Stages 2–3 live here.
+RoPA, compliance tracker, tasks, DSAR/DPIA, reports — Stages 2–3 live here.

-Open WorkspaceMore reviews and MODPA tools: Privacy Review catalogue
+Start Privacy Review Continue in workspaceMore reviews and MODPA tools: Privacy Review catalogue

 Identify privacy exposure (Stage 1)